aws-samples/shopfloor-connectivity/docs/adapters/snmp.md

 ## SnmpSourceConfiguration

-The SnmpSourceConfiguration extends the common Source configuration with SNMP specific source device configuration data
+The SnmpSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with SNMP specific source device configuration data

 <table>
 <colgroup>